GallowayLabMIT/protocols/docs/general/incubator_decon.rst

     Diagram of the incubator filters.
 The inlet filters are labeled "Access port filter" and "Air sample filter".

-10. Fill the water tray with autoclaved DI water but DO NOT RECONNECT CARBON DIOXIDE.
+11. Fill the water tray with autoclaved DI water but DO NOT RECONNECT CARBON DIOXIDE.
 Allow the incubators to equilibriate for **approximately 12 hours**.
+If necessary, a shorter equilibriation period may suffice.

+**Day 2 or 3**

-11. Recalibrate carbon dioxide levels to zero on the incubator display.
-Reconnect and turn on the carbon dioxide.
+12. Recalibrate carbon dioxide levels to zero on the incubator display.

+    1. Press "Mode" button
+    2. Toggle left/right arrow buttons until the display reads "CO2 CAL"
+    3. Press up/down arrow buttons to set the calibration value to 0.0
+    4. Press "Mode" button to finish

+13. Reconnect the carbon dioxide tubes to both incubators (see image at step #3).
+Before turning on the carbon dioxide flow, it is recommended to turn off the incubators (power switch is located on upper left of each).
+This aids in finding any leaks/incomplete seals.
+14. Turn on carbon dioxide flow by screwing the knob clockwise until the pressure gauge reads 15 psi (see image at step #2).
+If any audible leaks are detected, determine the source of the leak, turn off the carbon dioxide flow, resolve the issue, then turn the flow back on.
-12. Once carbon dioxide levels reach 5%, the incubators may be used.
+15. Turn the incubators back on.
+Once carbon dioxide levels reach 5%, the incubators may be used.